Nenotriple/img-txt_viewer/README.md

 __________

-Pressing CTRL+S will save the current text file.
+CTRL + S will save the current text file.

-Holding ALT and pressing Left/Right arrow keys will move to the next or previous img/txt pair.
+ALT + Left/Right arrow keys will move to the next or previous img/txt pair.

+If the auto-save box is checked, text will be saved when moving to the next or previous img/txt pair.

 __________